bakitybacon/PokemonShowdownAPI/README.md

 The JS can be found at http://pokemonshowdown.com/damagecalc/damage.js.

 Currently, I need to:
-* finish testing damage calculator

-* translate battle messages to plain text (and figure out what those are)
+* finish translating battle messages to plain text

-* figure out how to resolve the 403 while getting certain files

 Libraries
 ---------